poojahooda22/3d-image-curve/README.md

 This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## L
-To learn more about Next.js, take a look at the following re
+To learn more about Next.js, take a look at the following r

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and A
 - [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactive Next.js tutorial.